^

 • Tumors of the adrenal cortex.

-• The use of androgens, dexamethasone, diethylstilbestrol, digoxin, ethanol, halothane, spironolactone, phenothiazines.
+• Use of androgens, dexamethasone, diethylstilbestrol, digoxin, ethanol, halothane, spironolactone, phenothiazines.

 The iLive portal does not provide medical advice, diagnosis or treatment.